Osgood-Schlatter Disease Workup

 Radiographs

 Not all patients with Osgood-Schlatter disease (OSD) need radiography, since the diagnosis is clinical.
-However, plain films are helpful for ruling out other etiologies, such as neoplasm, acute tibial apophyseal fracture, and infection.
-In addition, radiographs may indicate:
+However, plain films are should be obtained at least once in the evaluation and treatment to rule out other etiologies, such as neoplasm, acute tibial apophyseal fracture, and infection.

 The Osgood-Schlatter lesion is best seen on the lateral view, with the knee in slight internal rotation of 10-20°.